yrmvgh/yiufcrawl/README.md

       possibly adding some interesting strategic choices.

 * Spells
+    * because the new consumables inventory took the 'I' command, the spell list can now be seen with the 's' command.
+    * I'm experimenting with a unified spell list, with all of the essential info at once (instead of the toggle).
+This should probably be an option, or auto detect when the screen is wide enough, but I'm not exactly sure how to do this yet.
+Suggestions welcome.
     * no more spell caps... now even basic spells can continue to grow in power late in the game.
     * the effect of spell casting skill on spell success and power has been increased.
     * Throw Flame has been removed from spell books.
 Monsters still cast it, but the player can't.
 Instead, Flame Tongue has been slightly enhanced to fill that